CONFERENCE CALL: Central Europe's populists follow the Putin playbook to control the media

 Finding a profitable business model in such authoritarian environments is a huge challenge, but it is also difficult in freer political systems and markets such as Slovakia and Czechia.

-Martus Kostolyni, editor-in-chief of Slovak daily Dennik N, said his newspaper has been able to establish itself and expand through the support of readers who were enthused by the "great story" of the way it was founded by Sme journalists who quit when their former paper was taken over in 2014 by the controversial Penta financial group.
+Matus Kostolyni, editor-in-chief of Slovak daily Dennik N, said his newspaper has been able to establish itself and expand through the support of readers who were enthused by the "great story" of the way it was founded by Sme journalists who quit when their former paper was taken over in 2014 by the controversial Penta financial group.
 "We were lucky to have the story behind us.
 It was why people started to read us," said Kostolyni.

 Moreover, resistance from the remaining Sme journalists eventually forced Penta to exit in 2021.
 "Sme survived pressure from the oligarchs.
 They pulled out of the paper because the paper was against them.
 It was a happy ending.
 We have two quality papers out of one."

-However, for most media securing funding is a continuing struggle that is only getting harder.
+However, for most media securing funding is a constant struggle that is only getting harder.

-“The biggest challenge for Czech private media is that we have not found a profitable model,” said Andrea Prachazkova, deputy editor in chief of Respekt, the biggest weekly news magazine, which is owned by Czech-born tycoon Zdenek Bakala.
+“The biggest challenge for Czech private media is that we have not found a profitable model,” said Andrea Prochazkova, deputy editor in chief of Respekt, the biggest weekly news magazine, which is owned by Czech-born tycoon Zdenek Bakala.

 She pointed out that there is no tradition of paying for online news in Czechia, and that private news media have to compete not only with CT’s online site, but also a news site funded by the country’s leading browser, Seznam.
 The current cost of living crisis is leading to rising costs and cancelled subscriptions, Prachazkova said.